OWRC/interpolants/sources/clipnship.md

 output: html_document
 ---

 ORMGP partners can gain access to the spatial layers we produce.
-Users specify a small, rectangular ara, inside which a 3D block of the geologic data is provided.
+Users specify a small, rectangular area, inside which a 3D block of the geologic data is provided.
+The specified area must not exceed 18 square kilometre (the user will get a warning if the specified rectangular area exceedss this).

 The first part is the **clipping** function.
 This is where the user supplies the areal extent of their data request, and the return is all the data available within those extents.